4irmann/renoise-faderport-driver/README.md

 ## Installation of latest version (from source)
 - Locate your personal Renoise tools folder (e.g. for Windows `C:\Users\Mike\AppData\Roaming\Renoise\V3.1.1\Scripts\Tools`, different for MacOS/Linux !!)
-- if not exist already create a new subfolder **de.4irmann.FaderPort.xrnx**
+- if not exists already create a new subfolder **de.4irmann.FaderPort.xrnx**
-- if subfolder already exist, remove subfolder and recreate (make backup before and/or save your config.xml)
+- if subfolder already exists, remove subfolder and recreate (make backup before and/or save your config.xml)
 - download source tarball as a zip file and unzip into  subfolder **de.4irmann.FaderPort.xrnx**

 ## License